pagestudiocms/pagestudio-template-development-server/README.md

 # PageStudio Node Development Server

-The NodeJS command line tool sets up a development server on your computer, allowing PageStudio template developers to work on template code locally.
+This NodeJS command line tool sets up a development server on your computer, allowing PageStudio template developers to work on template code locally.
 It watches your template and recompiles when changes are made.

 ![Alt text](screenshot.jpg?raw=true "PageStudio Node Development Server")